 MW: In Thailand, there are two distinguishable vegetarian oriented terms.
 Mangsawirat can be compared to an easygoing vegetarian (similar to an ovo-lacto vegetarian to get technical) — a person who eats eggs, dairy products, meat-based soups and sauce, but just refrains from eating visible chunks of meat.

-Jay refers to someone who eats no meat, no seafood, no animal products, no garlic, and not even a few herbs or vegetables that have too pungent of a flavor — more similar to veganism, but even a bit more strict.
+Jay refers to someone who eats no meat, no seafood, no animal products, no garlic, and not even a few herbs or vegetables that have too pungent of a flavour — more similar to veganism, but even a bit more strict.

 Each of these terms have a Thai set of norms and rules associated with it.
 For instance, if you say you eat “mangsawirat,” to a Thai cook it would for sure mean you can eat fish sauce (even if you don’t).
 Likewise, if you tell a chef you eat “jay,” it means that you can’t eat any sort of meat or even garlic (again, regardless of whether you want it or not).